 Deloitte CIO Matt Peers admitted that the firm had to pay a “premium price” for cyber security specialists, and agreed with his colleague, Nunn-Price, that the UK is the place to find the best talent.

 “I think people look to [the UK] to help to define best practice.
 ‘What does the UK do?’ is one of the first questions I’m asked because people view us as wanting to take this seriously.
 I think [cyber security] is a new area; the skills exist but you pay a premium for them today – I think the talent pool and the UK’s ability to train people is as strong as anywhere else I’ve seen,” he said.

 Meanwhile Ovum’s Kellett believes the revelations by NSA whistleblower Edward Snowden may edge the UK above the US in terms of its ability to export personnel with cyber security skills.

 “I suppose we’re slightly less toxic than the US in terms of security expertise at the moment,” he said.

 However, it may not be as simple as a two-horse race between the UK and US, with China, Russia and Israel also developing their own formidable cyber security industries.

 But the question remains: will all organisations – both public and private – be able to tap into these growing pools of cyber security talent, or will it only be the financial institutions that can afford to pay the big bucks that benefit?

-Computing's Securing Talent campaign aims to raise awareness of the growing need for people with cyber security skills in industry and government, and for clearer pathways into the cyber security profession.
+Computing and QA Training's Securing Talent campaign aims to raise awareness of the growing need for people with cyber security skills in industry and government, and for clearer pathways into the cyber security profession.